 LATE ASSIGNMENTS ARE NOT ACCEPTED!
-All assignments be "handed out" and completed through the bCourses website.
+All paper assignments are "handed out" and completed through the bCourses website.
 This means that the detailed instructions of each assignment will be give out under "Assignments" on bCourses and you will turn in your assignment there as well.

 There is a one-hour grace period where you can still submit your assignment even though it will be considered late.
-Late assignments, even assignments just one minute late, are penalized a full grade (e.g. an A becomes a B).
+Late assignments are penalized a full grade (e.g. an A becomes a B).
 If you miss this grace period, you will be unable to submit your assignment and you will be given a 0 on it.
 Please be sure to turn things in on time and before the stated due date/time.